Nuitka Roadmap

 Python 3.12

-Nuitka-Python (public)
+Nuitka-Python (standard)

 This is currently under way and not yet described here.
 The current Nuitka release has support for using it.
 Most work is focused on the aim of getting it capable to statically compile, avoiding extension modules and DLL usages.

-Performance (public)
+Performance (standard)

 • Function inlining.